ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 #### 8.4.1 Forward Imputation from Manual Construction

-For forward imputation from manual construction, the predicitve value must only come from manually constructed values or forward imputed values from a manual construction.
+For forward imputation from manual construction, the predictve value must only come from manually constructed values or forward imputed values from a manual construction.
 Records using this imputation will be marked FIMC.